s20151/BSI/README.md

 > Answer: $7194.35

 ## Task 2:
 A man retires with $250,000 at 65.
-He wants to convert it to an annuity that willlook after him until he is 100.
+He wants to convert it to an annuity that will look after him until he is 100.
 If interest rate is 8%, what is his annual retirementincome?
 > Answer: $21,450.82

 ## Task 3: